AriannaMucig/CybersecurityLab/home.md

 cd /home/aryastark
 cat flag.txt
 ```
-The file also revealed the connection parameters for a backend PostgreSQL database.
+The file also revealed the connection parameters (robinarryn/cr0wn_f0r_a_King-_) for a backend PostgreSQL database (mountainandthevale).

 ### Mountain and the Vale (PostgreSQL)